triyanox/iamjs/CODE_OF_CONDUCT.md

-# Enhanced Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge